JainikKochra/JainikKochra/README.md

 ### 🧠 About Me

-- 🎓 Pursuing MSc in Artificial Intelligence
+- 🎓 Pursuing MSc in Big Data Analytics
 - 🔬 Working on **OCR + Object Detection** powered mobile apps
 - 📦 Built a **YouTube Q&A Chatbot** using Langchain, Gemini, FAISS
 - 🌱 Currently exploring **GenAI APIs**, **vector DBs**, and **real-time ML**